 It's doable.
 With effort, and the people will help.
 In the tourist spots everyone speaks English.
 Indeed the schooling promotes English and its successful bid into the EU means it will continue that way.

 Do eat and experiment with all the food on offer.
 Do take your time there. it may seem like you can fit everything in quickly, but if this sounds like your place, enjoy it before the EU takes over.
 Be careful in Bucharest, I found parts of it to be rough at night.
 Do heed the old warnings about the wild dogs in Bucharest at night.
 I ran into them.
 Anyone telling you they are gone, has not been around the side streets at night.

-Finding a cheap hostel in Romania is easy.
+Finding a cheap hostel or hotel in Romania is easy.
 Finding the right one is hard.
 Finding one that has a single room is even harder.
 There is a shortage.

 Of all the recent autonomous zoned areas in countries around the world looking to be come independent nations, I wish Transylvania would do the same.
 An incredible place that I really liked.
 The rest of the southern part of the country appealed less.
 Unemployment is high, and the people a little depressing.
 So it gets a no.